 6. Lose Weight

 People who eat most of their meals at home are typically healthier and better able to maintain a healthy weight compared to people who dine out frequently.
 Studies also show that home-cooked meals may help you live longer.
-When you’re more connected to your food and able to use more nutrient-dense ingredients, you’ll naturally improve you health and lose weight.
+When you’re more connected to your food and able to use more nutrient-dense ingredients, you’ll naturally improve your health and lose weight.

 With a little planning and preparation, homemade meals can be just as quick and convenient as dining out.
-Stock your fridge, freezer and pantry at the beginning of the week and you’ll always have ingredients available to craft something up in just as much time as it would take to order a pizza.
+Stock your fridge, freezer, and pantry at the beginning of the week and you’ll always have ingredients available to craft something up in just as much time as it would take to order a pizza.

 8. Save Money

 Shopping for your own food and making your own meals does require some planning.
-Creating a weekly menu and grocery list can make it much easier to eat healthy, prevent food waste and even save money that would have been spend dining out.
+Creating a weekly menu and grocery list can make it much easier to eat healthy, prevent food waste and even save money that would have been spent dining out.